-Trust from your past experiences that you can find a way to make it out of difficult situations like you did before.
+Trust from your past experiences that you can find a way to make it out of difficult situations as you did before.
 Believe in a greater good that can come from your challenges.
 It makes life a lot simpler for me, and I think it can make life a lot simpler for you too.

 From all of these 20 simple living tips I’ve given you, I hope your life can be easier, and it can be more joyful.
 It may be challenging at first to try these things, but I hope once you get consistent with it, life will be a lot simpler for you.
 Let me know if any of these tips helped you in the comments.

 Free Simple Living Audio Book by Shunmyo Masuno

 Shunmyo Masuno recognizes that simplifying your life takes steps.
 And he gives you small, practical actions to slowly live a simpler life.
 It reminds you not to worry about the things you don’t have control over, and so much more.
-You can click the image and select free with audible trial to listen to this audio book.
-Because you’ll learn many ways you can to live simply, and enjoy life again.
+You can click the image and select free with audible trial to listen to this audiobook.
+Because you’ll learn many ways you can to live simply and enjoy life again.